Best cycling apps in 2025: 20 of the best iPhone and Android apps to download

 The real-time feature, which tells you how fast you are tracking on a selected segment, such as the local hard climb, works on smartphones but also newer Garmin Edge and Wahoo computers, too.

 Strava’s special sauce, which separates it from its competitors, is the slick social component.
-Much like Facebook, you can follow friends and see where and how hard they’re riding, leave comments and give kudos on their rides, as well as post photos of your own rides.
+Much like Facebook, you can follow friends and see where and how hard they’re riding, leave comments, send them direct messages and give kudos on their rides, as well as post photos of your own rides.

 Strava pivoted heavily towards a subscriber model in 2020, putting formerly free features such as segment leaderboards and route planning behind a paywall.